bayush11/Caltech_SURF_2023/README.md

 # Step 2: Training the Model

 Now that we have our labels and images in the correct format, it is time to train the machine learning model.
-One quick note is that the way that the folder should be set up is that each image should be next to its label.
-So an example is that for traning data, the folder contents could go like this: img1.jpg, img1.txt, img2.jpg, img2.txt, etc. More information can be found by referencing my obj and test folders in the repo.
+One quick note is that the way that the folder that contains your training data and the other folder that has your testing data should be set up in a way that each image should be next to its label.
+So an example is that for traning data, the folder contents could go like this: img1.jpg, img1.txt, img2.jpg, img2.txt, etc. Both your training and testing folders will just have the images and their corresponding labels.
+More information can be found by referencing my obj and test folders in the repo.

 Now onto the model!
 We will be training the model through a google colab (https://colab.research.google.com/drive/1_GdoqCJWXsChrOiY8sZMr_zbr_fH-0Fg?usp=sharing).
 While I wont go into the exact details on how to train your model since they can be found in this link (https://www.youtube.com/watch?v=mmj3nxGT2YQ), I do want to go over abstractly what this step accomplishes and why is it useful.
 For one, when completeing this step, this will be done all throughout google colab.